 Online sexual violence is unsolicited and unwanted sexual actions and behaviours directed towards youth online, and it is increasing in frequency and intensity.

-Over the past year, Cybertip.ca has seen a 37% in the overall online victimization of children.Go to footnote 1 Offenders are intensifying control tactics, increasing the use of humiliation, and utilizing multiple accounts to target youth.
+Over six months, Cybertip.ca witnessed a 39% increase in the overall online victimization of children.Go to footnote 1 Offenders are intensifying control tactics, increasing the use of humiliation, and utilizing multiple accounts to target youth.